 This article from 2014 was lightly edited and resources updated in 2020.
 For more information about how butt function affects pelvic floor health, read Our Best "Healthy Pelvis" Resources.

 I love squats, lunges, and hikes with steep hills.
 In short, I really like using my butt.

-I posted this picture on Facebook last month to illustrate how I get my forward bends (read: hamstring work) done while living.
+I shared this picture on social media to illustrate how I get my forward bends (read: hamstring work) done while living.
 Forward bends, squats, worm identification, Vitamin D, and time with my kids...all at the same time (see Movement Matters for more on how to "stack your life").
 The less you think about exercise as something that needs a special time and place, the better you can use your body.

 P.S.
-It's important to note that Strunk and White's The Elements of Style state that a good writer will avoid foreign languages.
-"The writer will occasionally find it convenient or necessary to borrow from other languages.
+It's important to note that Strunk and White's The Elements of Style states that a good writer will avoid foreign languages: "The writer will occasionally find it convenient or necessary to borrow from other languages.
 Some writers, however, from sheer exuberance or a desire to show off, sprinkle their work liberally with foreign expressions, with no regard for the reader's comfort.
 It is a bad habit.
 Write in English."

 In light of this, I would like to change ad naseum to "to the point of nausea" and "non sequitur" to...well, it turns out that the butt part isn't really the non sequitur, but the middle part—about getting your exercise in while you're standing around—was, so I think I'll stop the grammar lesson here.
 I'll bet you already know that 1) I am not a good writer and 2) I have little regard for my readers' comfort (see: one legged squat).